CAKEbuilder/dbserver-mobile/README.md

 ### prepare powershell
 powershell does not allow you to execute scripts you've downloaded from the internet by default.

-* press Win + S, type "powershell" without quotes.
+* press Win + S, type "powershell" without quotes (do not press enter).
 Right click Windows Powershell and Run As Administrator
 * type "Set-ExecutionPolicy RemoteSigned" without quotes. when asked, type Y and press enter

 ### run the script